Wiki-PR Wikipedia editing scandal

-Wiki-PR is a consulting firm that formerly marketed the ability to edit Wikipedia by "...directly edit[ing] your page using our network of established Wikipedia editors and admin[s]".
+Wiki-PR was a consulting firm that marketed the ability to edit Wikipedia by "directly edit[ing] your page using our network of established Wikipedia editors and admins".

 It received media attention in 2013 after a sockpuppet investigation resulted in more than 250 Wikipedia user accounts being blocked or banned.
 The Wikimedia Foundation changed its terms of use in the wake of the investigation, requiring anyone paid to edit Wikipedia to openly disclose their affiliations.
-Despite the ban, the firm continued to make undisclosed edits in violation of the terms of use.
+Despite the ban, Status Labs, a firm started in 2012 by Wiki-PR founders Fisher and French, continued to edit clients' Wikipedia articles according to former employees.
+The Wiki-PR website continued to advertise its services through at least June 20, 2025.

 Company

-Wiki-PR was created in 2010 by Darius Fisher, its current chief operating officer, and Jordan French, its current chief executive officer.
+Wiki-PR was created in 2010 by Darius Fisher, its chief operating officer as of 2014, and Jordan French, its chief executive officer as of 2014.
 Confirmed clients include Priceline and Emad Rahim, and suspected clients include Viacom, among many others.
 The firm claimed to have Wikipedia administrator access enabling it to manage the Wikipedia presence of more than 12,000 clients.
 Wiki-PR has been reported to use "aggressive email marketing" to acquire new customers.